Search Articles

 Medicaid agencies in states that did not previously recognize same-sex marriage will have to develop new policies in these areas.
 It is likely that federal Medicaid officials will be issuing guidance on changes that are needed following the Court's decision.

-For more about Medicaid planning, click here.
+For more about Medicaid planning, check out this series of articles.

 Created date: 07/03/2015